Patrick J. Hurley: China

-Moreover, Roosevelt's February 1945 Yalta Conference with Winston Churchill and Joseph Stalin resulted in a secret agreement in which the Soviet Union was granted concessions in China that the Russian Empire had lost in the Russo-Japanese War in the early 20th century.
-That, Hurley believed, was the beginning of the end of a non-Communist China.
-Hurley, an Anglophobe, wanted to eliminate British influence in China.
-In 1945, Hurley repeatedly suggested for the United States threaten to cease Lend-Lease supplies to Britain until the British promised not to retake Hong Kong, a city that the anti-imperialist Hurley believed rightfully belonged to China.
-When the American military attache suggested in a cable in March 1945 that the Chinese might be willing to accept Hong Kong being liberated from the Japanese by the British, Hurley wrote to Washington that it was "British imperialist propaganda-and while supporters of this propaganda may be entitled to their own views in their premises, I know of no reason why American officers serving in China should undertake to sponsor such propaganda or to disseminate it within the American government."
+Roosevelt's February 1945 Yalta Conference with Winston Churchill and Joseph Stalin resulted in a secret agreement in which the Soviet Union was granted concessions in China that the Russian Empire had lost in the Russo-Japanese War in the early 20th century.
+Hurley believed this was the beginning of the end of a non-Communist China.
+Hurley, an Anglophobe and anti-imperialist, wanted to eliminate British influence in China.
+In 1945, Hurley repeatedly suggested for the United States threaten to cease Lend-Lease supplies to Britain until the British promised not to retake Hong Kong, a city that Hurley believed rightfully belonged to China.
+When the American military attaché suggested in a cable in March 1945 that the Chinese might be willing to accept Hong Kong being liberated from the Japanese by the British, Hurley wrote to Washington that it was "British imperialist propaganda-and while supporters of this propaganda may be entitled to their own views in their premises, I know of no reason why American officers serving in China should undertake to sponsor such propaganda or to disseminate it within the American government."
 Hurley's relations with General Sir Adrian Carton de Wiart who was Churchill's special envoy to China were not good, as Hurley saw Carton de Wiart as a sinister figure upholding the British Empire, which Hurley wanted to see dismantled.
-Roosevelt had also sent Hurley to China to keep "an eye on European imperialism," a directive that Hurley very seriously, believing America had a special mission to end all European power and influence in Asia.
+Roosevelt had also sent Hurley to China to keep "an eye on European imperialism," a directive that Hurley took very seriously, believing America had a special mission to end all European power and influence in Asia.

-He held out hope that after Roosevelt's death, President Harry S. Truman would recognize what he regarded as the errors of Yalta and would rectify the situation, but his efforts in that direction were in vain.
+Hurley held out hope that after Roosevelt's death, President Harry S. Truman would recognize what he regarded as the errors of Yalta and rectify the situation, but his efforts in that direction were in vain.
 After Japan had signed an armistice with the Allies on 2 September 1945, Chiang had suggested a meeting with Mao in Chongqing.
 The civil war was expected to resume in China, and Chiang wanted to be seen by the Chinese people as having done everything to avoid the civil war before it started again.
 Mao said he would not fly to Chongqing unless Hurley was on the plane as he believed that otherwise, Chiang would shoot it down.
 Chiang wrote in his diary: "How comical this is!
 Never imagined that the Communists could be so chicken-hearted and shameless.
 Only three days ago communist newspapers and radio denounced Hurley as a reactionary imperialist.
 This selfsame imperialist has become Mao's guarantor of safety".
-Yet, the same Hurley was suspicious of many of the experts at the embassy in China, calling them "communistically inclined".
-His colleagues were equally frustrated.
-John F. Melby, a State Department officer, said Hurley was "crazy" and "raised a lot of hell", while General Wedemeyer confided that Hurley's failing health was affecting the ambassador's perspective.
+Hurley was himself suspicious of many of the experts at the embassy in China, calling them "communistically inclined".
+Hurley's colleagues at the embassy were equally frustrated with him.
+John F. Melby, a State Department officer, said Hurley was "crazy" and "raised a lot of hell," while General Wedemeyer confided that Hurley's failing health was affecting the ambassador's perspective.